ironpeakservices/ironpeak.be/content/blog/big-sur-t2rminator.md

 +++
 date = "2020-10-16T09:16:31+02:00"
-title = "The T2rminator"
-layout = "blog"
-draft = false
+title = "macOS Big Sur, the T2rminator?" layout = "blog" draft = false
 +++

-**Questions raised since the last blog post are warranting a follow-up blog post.
-Let's prove some points.**
+**Questions raised since the last blog post and the recent release of macOS Big Sur and the M1 chip require some clarification.**

 ## Preface

-My previous blog post around the T2 vulnerabilities on Apple hardware caused a wave of news articles describing the issue, ranging from terrible copied to actually being written better.
-I'm glad the post triggered such a wide reaction and reached its end goal.
+My previous blog post around the T2 vulnerabilities on Apple hardware caused a wave of news articles describing the issue, ranging from terrible copied to actually being written in a better way.
+I'm glad the post triggered such a wide reaction and reached its end goal: awareness.

 A couple of interesting links if you aren't up to speed around the issue: